cltl/cltl.github.io/README.md

 This repository contains the source documents for the [cltl.github.io](https://cltl.github.io) pages.

+## Goal of these GitHub pages

+The goal of this repository is to document and organize **all** our repositories, regardless of their maturity or level of activity: all repositories are welcome, whether they accompany a publication or published software, or whether they are work in progress, or even premature repositories.
+The GitHub pages are thus not only intended for finished, presentable code, but also for repositories that might otherwise be forgotten, and become deadwood.

+If you create a CLTL repository, mention it in a suitable place in the GitHub Pages, or create a place for it!

 ## Repository Setup

 The CLTL pages are now built with [Docusaurus](https://docusaurus.io/en/).